View Javadoc

 160 /**

-162 * {@link ConflictResolver} in this mode will remove any redundant collected nodes, in turn it will leave one
+162 * {@link ConflictResolver} in this mode will remove any redundant collected nodes and cycles, in turn it will

-163 * with recorded conflicting information.
+163 * leave one with recorded conflicting information.
 This mode corresponds to "classic verbose" mode when

 164 * {@link #CONFIG_PROP_VERBOSE} was set to {@code true}.
 Obviously, the resulting dependency tree is not